tacaro/TeamTermite/ModelOverview.md

 * Mound radius: 3.5

 **Animal description:** Agents, referred to from hereon as animals, are on the landscape one at a time.
 Animals initialize just inside the boundary of the landscape oriented into the landscape at some angle between parallel and perpendicular to the nearest edge.
 Each time step, an animal moves and then feeds.
 It decides how to move (run or tumble) based on the grass quantity and nutritional value of its current location and a memory of its previous 3 locations.
 If the animal tumbles, it moves a distance taken from a gamma distribution  and turns at an angle taken from a circular normal distribution centered on pi.
-If the animal runs, it moves a distance taken from a gamma distribution with larger maximum  and turns at an angle from a circular normal distribution centered on 0.
+If the animal runs, it moves a distance taken from a gamma distribution with the same maximum value as for the tumble, but with a "shape" that gives higher values in that interval, and turns at an angle from a circular normal distribution centered on 0.
 The amount an animal feeds is a function of the amount of grass at its feeding location.
+If an animal wanders of the grid, it disappears (leaving dung as it walks off) and the next animal enters.

 Parameters:
 * Number of animals: hundreds-thousands (Also possible to use a boolean to let animals enter landscape until the landscape is depleted by some amount and then end the simulation)